tomtyiu/AGI-In-The-Box/README.md

 ### ✅ Cryptographically Verifiable Sandbox

 - ASI is confined to a secure sandbox with no direct access to external networks or actuators.
+The ASI is run inside a sealed environment—like a secure enclave or a simulated world—where all inputs/outputs are monitored, filtered, and logged.
 - All inputs and outputs are intercepted, filtered, and logged.
 - Execution environment enforces strict access controls to prevent covert channels and emergent exploits.
+- This sandbox is enforced at the hardware and software level to prevent unintended side effects in the real world (e.g., preventing it from covertly emitting signals or writing to external networks).

 ### ✅ ZK-SNARK Action Approval